 Photography by Adina Miles

 Internationally renowned artist Harold Riley was born in Salford in 1934.
 Riley’s commissioned painted portraits include: Prince Philip, Duke of Edinburgh, Pope John Paul XIII, Pope Paul VI, Pope John Paul II, US Presidents John F. Kennedy, Gerald Ford and Nelson Mandela.
 Harold sold his first painting to Salford City Art Gallery when he was eleven.

-Harold Riley attended Salford Grammar School.
+Harold attended Salford Grammar School.
 In 1951 he won a scholarship to the Slade School of Fine Art, University College, London.
 Then immediately won a travel scholarship to Italy, followed by a British Council Scholarship to study in Spain and went on to study in Florence and Spain before returning to Salford, where he has lived ever since.

 On his return to Salford in 1960, Harold believed his main work was to document the city and his life-cycle in paintings, drawings and photographs.
 His deep affection for his home town cemented a friendship with L.S.
 Lowry which began when Harold was a student; together they worked on a project to record the area and its people.

 Harold with Nelson Mendela

 Harold is famous worldwide for his sporting pictures, particularly of golf and soccer.
 His golf images are in private and public collections throughout the world.
 His football pictures have centred largely around his links with Manchester United with whom he played as a junior, before going to University.
 The club has an extensive collection of his work, but the majority remains in his own Archive.